libiqin/azeril.github.io/_posts/2014-11-03-card-num-verification.md

 {% endhighlight %}

-Assuming Nums is list of cc numbers, to pick the valid ones, did:
+Assuming Nums is list of cc numbers, to pick the valid ones, do:

 {% highlight erlang %}